ItKindaWorks/ESPHelper/README.md

 Note:
 -----
-This library does requre the use of these libraries (so make sure they're installed as well!):
+This library does require the use of these libraries (so make sure they're installed as well!):
 * [Metro](https://www.pjrc.com/teensy/td_libs_Metro.html)
 * [pubsubclient](https://github.com/knolleary/pubsubclient)
 * [ArduinoJson 6.x](https://github.com/bblanchon/ArduinoJson)